Uni-Tübingen

 Because the introductory meeting probably won’t be specifically tailored to the questions you might have as an international student, it is always a good idea to make an individual appointment with your subject’s faculty course advisor.
 This is especially important if you are studying in one of those few smaller programs that do not offer a introductory meeting at all.

-All subject-specific introductory offers for the summer semester 2024 are listed on the linked website (in German).
+All subject-specific introductory offers for the winter semester 2024/25 will be listed on the linked website (in German) by 20 September 2024.

 Welcome events by student groups